fdeblasio/pokeemerald-expansion/README.md

 - Nidorina/Nidoqueen (not in main game):
     - Can now breed

+- Ekans/Arbok (not in main game):
+    - Learn Dragon Breath by Egg Move

 - Pichu:
     - Held item: None->Light Ball
     - Can also evolve at level 12